-Mine took about 2 hours but yours may take a slightly different amount of time depending on their size, how cold they are when they go in, outside temperature, etc.
+Mine took almost 2 hours but yours may take a slightly different amount of time depending on their size, how cold they are when they go in, outside temperature, etc.

 It is perfectly ok to brush some of my barbecue sauce onto them during the last 15-20 minutes if you want to add another layer of flavor.

 Use a thermapen or other digital meat thermometer to check the temperature and make sure they are perfectly and safely done.

 When they reach 160°F in the center, they are perfectly done and ready to eat.

 Pop a few as you walk them into the house.